ajwdewit/pcse/doc/reference_guide.rst

 Agromanagement is an intricate part of PCSE which is needed for simulating the processes that are happening on agriculture fields.
-In order for crops to growth, farmers must first plow the fields and sow the crop.
+In order for crops to grow, farmers must first plow the fields and sow the crop.
 Next, they have to do proper management including irrigation, weeding, nutrient application, pest control and finally harvesting.
 All these actions have to be scheduled at specific dates, connected to certain